Myralllka/Myralllka/README.md

 - Arch linux administration
 ###  ✨ And my projects for the nearest future:
 - (Artifisial Inteligence course work) UAV's Object tracking and detection
-- (Operating systems course work) Drivers for OLED display on Raspberry PI 3
+- (Operating systems course work) Self-driving car on the STM32 + Jetson/NUC
 - One project on Nordic board using Zephyr OS
-- Self-driving car on the STM32 + Jetson/NUC
 - Linux Club
 - Parallel programming on C++ course work.
 ### - 🤔 I’m looking for help with